cu-mkp/edition-webpages/docs/research+resources/principles-translation.md

 art equipment even today, the danger of confusing a brush with a graphite pencil seemed too grave to be left to a disambiguating editorial note on each instance of the word.
-Instead, on this occasion we translated “paintbrush,” prioritising a clear reference to the correct tool over the principle of avoiding modern categories.
+Instead, on this occasion we translated “paintbrush,” prioritizing a clear reference to the correct tool over the principle of avoiding modern categories.

 Another important aim of our translation was to preserve the